 If you’re feeling confused and stuck trying to grow your business, it’s not because the colors of your brand aren’t just right.
 You probably don’t have a clear enough brand strategy as a foundation for marketing and growing your business.

-Start with the strategy
+Why you need to start with the strategy

 I see so many business owners who are struggling to market and grow their business.
 They feel like they are doing it all and taking the right steps but aren’t seeing the needle move towards growth.
 And when I took a closer look at why so many were struggling, I saw a common thread – they weren’t focusing on the right thing.